ncoden/angular-pseudo-class/README.md

 # Angular pseudo-class
 >Take control on CSS pseudo-classes !

-Provides a set of jQuery, angular and Sass features to easily control the CSS pseudo-classes in Javascript.
+Provides a set of jQuery, Angular and Sass features to easily control the CSS pseudo-classes in Javascript.

 ## Install